Files

 4. Start FME Workbench

 Add a Creator to the canvas.
-The parameters can be left as default as this transformer is only used to initiate the workspace without having to input data.
+The parameters can be left at their defaults, as this transformer is only used to initiate the workspace without requiring data input.

 https://www.movebank.org/movebank/service/direct-read?entity_type=individual&study_id=430263960

 Check the box to Use Authentication.
-Select Basic as your Authentication Method and enter your Movebank account's username and password.
+Select "Basic" as your Authentication Method, then enter your Movebank account username and password.

 Click the green Run button.
-When the translation is completed successfully, check your directory to make sure the file was saved.
+Once the translation is complete, check your directory to confirm the file has been saved.
 Open the file in a text editor or Microsoft Excel to view the data.
-The fifth column will show the individual bird IDs that we will be entering as a user parameter.
+The "id" column shows the individual bird IDs we will enter as a user parameter.

 On the right-hand side of the parameter manager, configure the parameter as follows: